-Our planning started in May 2006, when we got the knowledge that the bulk of SAS Eurobonus points were about to expire.
-So we had three days to decide about the destination in Europe – that’s how many bonus points were available for two people.
+Our planning started in May 2006, when we learned that most SAS Eurobonus points were about to expire.
+So we had three days to decide about the European destination – that’s how many bonus points were available for two people.
 Scotland and Switzerland were the favorites, and finally, we chose Switzerland for five days.

 Now it was a question of where to go in Switzerland.
-We wanted to see the beauty of the Alps, so after some reading and consulting with friends, our plan was to rent a car, stay somewhere in the Jungfrau region in the Bernese Oberland and do some mountain trekking there.
+We wanted to see the beauty of the Alps, so after some reading and consulting with friends, we planned to rent a car, stay somewhere in the Jungfrau region in the Bernese Oberland, and do some mountain trekking there.
 In addition to that, we wanted to visit Zermatt (to see the Matterhorn) and go to Lac Léman near Montreux.

-I have been reading and posting for some time on the Lonely Planet travel forum.
+I have been reading and posting on the Lonely Planet travel forum.

-I thought it would be a good idea to ask for advice there because there are about 340 thousand members all over the world and surely somebody has had similar trips.
+I thought it would be a good idea to ask for advice there because there are about 340 thousand members worldwide and somebody has had similar trips.
 After some feedback, one forum member wrote to us:

 “Unless you really want to travel around a lot, you won’t need to rent a car.
 Public transport in Switzerland works like a dream.
 If your interest is in nature, I would also recommend that you stay in the Berner Oberland area.
 There’s plenty to see and do for five days.”